niekwit/CRISPR-tools/README.md

 # CRISPR screen bioinformatic pipeline

 This bioinformatic pipeline will automate analysis of NGS data from CRISPR-Cas9 screen experiments.
-It uses MAGeCK for statistical analysis.
+It can use MAGeCK or BAGEL2 for statistical analysis.

 ## Index